 This research work contributes by recommending and putting into practice a highly sophisticated student grievance system using cutting-edge blockchain technology and tools like Hyperledger fabric and Hyperledger Caliper.
 Caliper is a tool for measuring system performance, especially latency and throughput, and Hyperledger Fabric is a blockchain platform.
-Both are utilized over the Dockers platform for setup and initialization.
-The proposed system will ensure that once a grievance is submitted, there should be no way to remove or manipulate it.
+Bothareutilized over the Dockers platform for setup and initialization.
+The proposed system will ensure that once a grievance is submitted, there should be no way to remove or manipulate it

-The proposed system leverages the immutable and decentralized nature of blockchain technology to create a transparent and secure platform for students to submit their grievances.
+The major contributions of this work can be summarized as follows: First, it is proposing a system which leverages the immutable and decentralized nature of blockchain technology to create a transparent and secure platform for students to submit their grievances.
 By using smart contracts, the system can automate the process of reviewing and resolving grievances, reducing the time and resources required for resolution.
-In addition to providing a more efficient and effective grievance system, the proposed solution also empowers students by giving them greater control over the process.
+Second, it provides a more efficient and effective grievance system that empowers students by giving them greater control over the process.
 Students can track the status of their grievances in real-time, and the system ensures that their identity and privacy are protected throughout the process.
+Third, it demonstrates the way to compute the overall latency and throughput of such systems by making using of Hyperledger caliper tool.
+Finally, we propose a futuristic AI (artificial intelligence) based approach to prioritize cases in such environment.
 Overall, this article argues that a blockchain-based student grievance system has the potential to revolutionize the way universities handle student grievances.
 By providing a secure, transparent, and student-centric platform, the system can help to create a more positive and supportive campus environment for all students.

 The rest of the paper is organized as follows.
+Section

-Section 2 presents a related work and section 3 is proposing an enhanced model to mitigate grievance related issues.
-Section 4 demonstrates the working environment and Section 5 suggests an approach to evaluate the system performance.
-At last, we proposed an advanced AI (artificial intelligence) based model, draw our conclusion and present issues which needs to be addressed in future.
+2 presents a related work and section 3 is proposing a blockchain based model to mitigate traditional grievance related issues.
+Section 4 demonstrates the working environment and Section 5 and 6 suggests an approach to evaluate the system performance.
+At last, results are discussed, and an AI based model is proposed for future work, draw our conclusion and present issues which needs to be addressed in future.